COVID-19 FAQS – VACCINATED VOYAGES

 We hope this isn’t an issue, given how much our guests want to get back to cruising.
 Consistent with our other

 policies on guest behavior, any guest who fails to comply with the onboard and destination public health

 measures may be disembarked at the first available opportunity, at the guest’s sole expense.
 If needed, guests

 may also be quarantined and have onboard privileges suspended, and no refunds or other compensation will be

 What happens if the ship misses a port of call?

 If we miss any or multiple ports of call, our team will do all possible to find replacement ports.
 If secured, guests will receive a refund if there is any overage between the taxes, fees and port expenses of the cancelled and the replacement ports.
 In the event we are unable to secure replacement port(s), the taxes, fees and port expenses will be refunded to the guest’s Sail & Sign® account.
 Additionally, any pre-purchased Carnival shore excursions for the cancelled port(s) will be automatically refunded to the guest’s onboard account.
 Should there be additional sea days, our entertainment team will be ready to make your time on board fun and memorable.

 If I require oxygen and/or dialysis during my cruise, may I still

-includes guests who use oxygen concentrators.
-Our medical experts have determined, that for the guest’s own safety of our guests.
+Unfortunately, we are unable to accept guests who use oxygen or depend on hemodialysis on sailings scheduled to depart through June 30, 2022.
+Our medical experts have determined, that for the guest’s own safety, this is the right decision.